jschmersal-cscc/lab0-completing-and-submitting-assignments/README.md

 # Completing and Submitting Coding Assignments Lab

-**Note:** A video walk-through of this assignment entitled, *Process for Completing and Submitting Coding Assignments*, is available in Blackboard under Special Topics in Software Engineering -> Our Classroom -> Before you begin.
+**Note:** A video walk-through of this assignment entitled, *Process for Completing and Submitting Coding Assignments*, is available in Blackboard under `Our Classroom -> Before you begin`.

 # Instructions